BrianSemiglia/BSImplementation/README.md

 2. Create an NSObject called `ViewControllerImplementation<ViewControllerResourceProvider>` that provides all the necessary getters to instantiate objects lazily.
 3. Create a property on my view controller of `id<ViewControllerResourceProvider>` called `implementation`.
 4. Declare the ViewController as a conformer of the `ViewControllerResourceProvider` protocol and override the synthesis of those properties in the view controller using `@dynamic`.
-5. Override the `forwardInvocation:` and `methodSignatureForSelector:` methods of the view controller so that messages sent to it's properties are forwarded to the implementation (`ViewControllerImplementation`).
+5. Override the `forwardInvocation:` and `methodSignatureForSelector:` methods of the view controller so that messages sent to it's properties are forwarded to the `ViewControllerImplementation` instance.
 6. Add a custom initializer to the `ViewController` called `initWithImplementationWithName:(NSString *)implementationName` that instantiates and assigns it's implementation using `NSClassFromString`.